-By the time I was born in late 70’s in the United States there were many rights which had been fought for and won.
+By the time I was born in the late ’70s in the United States, there were many rights which had been fought for and won.
 And I, being on the receiving end of those benefits, took the hard work done by those before me for granted.

 Most of my college was covered through an academic scholarship and financial aid.
 But one scholarship, which I used for books, was through a Women’s Club.
 I knew I was eligible because I was a female and why it was important to promote females pursuing an education.
 I was 16 and naive about the world.
 I didn’t understand the depth of its purpose.

 At that time, I did not have aspirations to change the world.

 My biggest prayer was to become a mother.